Reading time: 11 min.

 Making your fringe look thicker is only about appearance and does not solve the root of the problem: your frontal hair thinning.
 Treating the cause of your hair loss will often result in a healthier, more luxurious fringe, which you will no longer need to coax into looking fuller.

-Why is my fringe thinning?
+Why is my fringe getting thinner?

 There are several reasons why your hair might be falling out, leading to a thinning fringe.
 The most common of these are: